kuutamolabs/kuutamod/docs/stakenet-on-aws-lab.md

 ```console
 $ nixos-rebuild switch --flake /etc/nixos#validator`
 ```
-- Note: Compiling took about (still running at time of writing nearly 2 hours in). @Mic92 can this be reduced?
+- Note: Compiling took about (don't know need to run again to check.)
+At some point ssh connection is dropped when network services are restarted but this is not obvious to the user..

 #### Create keys
 ```console